 He and three Al-Jazeera colleagues were arrested on Dec.
-29, 2013, at the Cairo Marriott hotel, where they had set up a temporary news bureau to cover protests against the ouster of then-president Mohammed Morsi, the Muslim Brotherhood candidate who had won a general election then been removed by the army after a year in power.
+29, 2013, at the Cairo Marriott hotel, where they had set up a temporary news bureau to cover protests against the ouster of then-president Mohammed Morsi, the Muslim Brotherhood candidate who had won a general elections and then was removed by the army after a year in power.

 The journalists were accused of broadcasting "false news" and supporting the Muslim Brotherhood, which had been declared a terrorist group.
 It was alleged they had fabricated footage to undermine Egypt's national security and to make it appear the country was facing civil war.

 He and his colleagues failed to obtain release on bail and were kept in an Egyptian prison.

 Earlier this year, there were protests planned over the arrests in more than 25 cities, including Toronto and Montreal, the Globe and Mail reported.

 Western journalists described Fahmy's actions as straightforward journalism.
 Nervana Mahmoud, a blogger in Egypt, tweeted that she found Fahmy's coverage critical of the Muslim Brotherhood, but balanced and fair, the New York Times reported.

 CBC News chief correspondent Peter Mansbridge said, "Clearly in this situation, we are seeing solid, award-winning journalists who weren’t allowed to do their job.
 So now we have, instead of people telling a story that the world wants to hear, we have people sitting in jail.”